david-umberto-alvaro/REIO-Drive-Core/README.md

-# 🛡️ REIO Tech — High-Velocity Safety & Performance IP Cores
+# 🛡️ REIO — High-Velocity Safety & Performance IP Cores

 Welcome to the official repository of the **REIO** architecture.
 This repository hosts proprietary, ultra-low latency hardware and software modules designed for critical infrastructure.